mco-gh/mco.dev/content/post/politics/american.md

 To the leaders of the free world, as some like to say
 To this bastion of democracy, answer me pray,
-How many kids did you kill today?
+How many kids did your bombs kill today?
 And are you still proud of the American way?

 \- by Marc Cohen